MontiCore/EmbeddedMontiArc/README.md

 The header of the architecture declares architecture parameters that can be used in all following expressions.
 In this way, different instances of the same architecture can be created.
 The top part of the architecture consists of input, output and layer declarations.
-The main part is the actual architecture definition in the form of a collection of architecture elements which are connected through the two operators "->" and "|".
+The main part is the actual architecture definition that contains subnetworks in the form of a collection of architecture elements which are connected through the two operators "->" and "|".
+These subnetworks are delimited by semicolons.
+We allow multiple subnetworks so that they can be used for more complex architectures such as encoder-decoder architectures.
+The architecture definition also contains the layer instance definitions that can be used to implement a layer in one subnetwork and access its internals such as its output or its state for RNNs in another subnetwork.
-An architecture element can either be a layer, an input or an output.
+An architecture element can either be a layer, an input or output port, a constant node or a layer instance reference.
 The following is a complete example of the original version of Alexnet by A. Krizhevsky.
 There are more compact versions of the same architecture but we will get to that later.
 All predefined methods are listed at the end of this document.